kirbycool/thanx-docs/source/includes/usage/_errors.md

 Code | Sample Message
 ---- | -------
+BAD_REQUEST | "An error occurred."
+FORBIDDEN | "You do not have access to this resource."
 GENERIC_ERROR | "Something went wrong"
 RESOURCE_NOT_FOUND | "The resource you requested was not found."
 AUTHENTICATION_GENERIC | "There was an error authenticating you."